danielkaylor/cs436-mod2/README.md

 Designed on Arduino IDE and Processing IDE.

-A circuit diagram can be found in the directory under circuit.jpg

-Please refer to the links below for videos of the game in action!
+A circuit diagram can be found in the directory under circuit.jpg An example console (modelled in foam) can be seen in console.jpg Please refer to the links below for videos of the game in action!